Frequently asked questions

 Can you just dig and set the posts?

-Unfortunately this is a service that we do not provide.
+Unfortunately this is not a service that we offer.
 We only build complete fence projects from start to finish.

 What is the difference between 4x4 vs 6x6 posts?